Dear readers of ADxS.org, please forgive the disruption.

 Examples

-In other words, it would run counter to the basic idea of evolution that groups with homogeneous character structure survive better than others.
+In other words, it would run counter to the basic idea of evolution that groups with a homogeneous character structure survive better than others.

 Put another way: Groups in which a single type had become genetically dominant were less likely to survive, so we are likely to be the descendants of those who passed on this trait with a higher random distribution.